James Hayton's PhD Academy

 But in a PhD, there is no set syllabus and no set timetable.
 You have to develop and manage your own unique project.
 And there is no standard exam– you have a defence based on you own work.

 There are other differences too.
-In an undergraduate degree, for example, you’re generally dealing with well-established knowledge, and you’re given information in a carefully designed order to help you learn.
-But in a PhD you’re working at the blurry edge of knowledge, where you have to dive into the tangled mess of academic literature, which isn’t written or structured to help you learn, because it’s written for an expert audience, and to make it more difficult much of it will be contradictory.
+In an undergraduate degree, you’re generally dealing with well-established knowledge, and you’re given information in a carefully designed order to help you learn.
+But in a PhD you’re working at the blurry edge of knowledge, where you have to dive into the tangled mess of academic literature.
+This isn’t written or structured to help you learn, because it’s written for an expert audience, and to make it more difficult much of it will be contradictory.

-In so many ways, the conditions and the requirements of a PhD are not only different to those in the previous levels of the education system, they’re the exact opposite.
+In so many ways, a PhD is not only different to the previous levels of the education system, it’s the exact opposite.
 So even if you did exceptionally well throughout your education up to this point, the skills that got you into a PhD are not the same skills you need to finish one.

 So, instead of thinking of a PhD as the top level of the education system, I think of it as the bottom level, the entry level, of the professional academic system.